Sandon, British Columbia: Early settlement

-Drawing on neighbouring communities, especially along the railways, the town could be catering to 10,000 people on an 1890s Saturday night.
-However, actual residents peaked at around 5,000.
 Sandon incorporated as a city on January 1, 1898.

 Under Harris's oversight during the mining boom of the 1890s, Sandon enjoyed all the amenities and services common to established Canadian centres.
 Facilities included a large curling arena, hockey rink, two ski hills and venues for lacrosse, soccer, baseball, lawn bowling, cricket and tennis.
 Indoor facilities included a bowling alley, billiard halls, and a gymnasium.
 Sandon was the first fully electrified town in BC.
 The Silversmith Powerhouse (1897) was the second hydroelectricity plant in Western Canada - after Nelson - and is the oldest continuous producer in Western Canada, with the current equipment - originally a 1905 installation in a City of Vernon plant, and installed at Sandon in 1916.
 Unfortunately, the amount BC Hydro pays for power delivered to the grid barely covers costs.

 Railways

 Two different railways raced to reach the town first.
 The Kaslo & Slocan Railway, owned by the Great Northern Railway, connected Sandon with Kaslo, on Kootenay Lake.
 The Nakusp & Slocan Railway, owned by the Canadian Pacific Railway, connected with Nakusp on the Upper Arrow Lake, and the Slocan Lake ferry at Rosebery.
 On the railway arrivals in 1895, the rivalry escalated into sabotage.
 The final passenger train ran in 1933.
 Damage from the 1955 floods on Carpenter Creek ended all rail traffic to Sandon.